wcfrobert/wthisj/README.md

 column1.add_perimeter(start=[12,-15], end=[-15,-15], depth=12)
 ```

 **`PunchingShearSection.rotate(angle)`** - Rotate the section by a specified angle.
 This is an advanced feature not needed in most cases because the `auto_rotate` argument in `.solve()` is set to True by default.
 In other words, sections will automatically be rotated to its principal orientation.
 Please note equilibrium is only maintained for sections in its principal orientation.
 Superposition of stress due to bi-axial moment is only valid when Ixy = 0.
 Refer to the theoretical background section for more info.
 This method modifies the PunchingShearSection object internally and does not return anything.
+In the backend, the entire geometry is rotated, rather than the moment vector, because the former is easier to implement.

 * angle: float
   * rotate shear perimeter by a specified **DEGREE** measured counter clockwise from the +X axis.